flameryx/arena-dnn-data-recorder/evaluation_run_guide.md

 ## Running the script and upload to cloud

 1. Navigate to the arena-dnn-data-recorder directory via the path: `arena_ws/src/forks/arena-dnn-data-recorder`
-2. Run the pipeline script: `python3 pipeline_script.py [--num_maps NUM_MAPS]` NUM_MAPS specifies the number of Number of maps you want to generate and run simulations on.
+2. Run the pipeline script: `python3 pipeline_script.py [--num_maps NUM_MAPS]` NUM_MAPS specifies the number of maps you want to generate and run simulations on.
 Default value is 10.

 After following these steps the pipeline script will start the simulation and create output data in the directorys: sims_data_records, maps, and dnn_input_data.
 After the script has ended please zip the dnn_input_data directory and upload it to the [cloud](https://tubcloud.tu-berlin.de/s/M9NYDab8rNmW6fo)